Continually Updated Clinical Reference

 Conditions resulting in large areas of thin and atrophic retina (eg, CMV retinitis, ARN) commonly are complicated by retinal detachment.
 These types of retinal detachments usually are associated with atrophic posterior breaks.
 Vitrectomy with long-acting gas or silicone tamponade commonly is used with or without scleral buckling.
 Scleral buckling alone usually is not successful.

 At times, potentially life-threatening malignant processes or infectious uveitis may be mistaken for immune-mediated intraocular inflammation.
 A thorough review of systems and knowledge of response to prior therapy are critical.
 Vitrectomy or needle aspiration for diagnostic and therapeutic reasons is indicated whenever the intraocular inflammation responds poorly or incompletely to appropriate therapy or if clinical suspicion is raised for intraocular neoplasia or infection.
-Common masquerade syndromes in patients with vitritis include intraocular large cell lymphoma, chronic fungal or anaerobic endophthalmitis, and retinal detachment.
+Common masquerade syndromes in patients with vitritis include primary intraocular lymphoma, chronic fungal or anaerobic endophthalmitis, and retinal detachment.
 Whenever the diagnosis of lymphoma is entertained, the threshold to perform vitrectomy should be low; it is better to have a high number of negative biopsy results rather than to miss the diagnosis of this lethal condition.
 Proper specimen retrieval and handling and communication with the cytopathologist or microbiology laboratory are critical.

 Several reports are available in the ophthalmic literature (all of them are retrospective and uncontrolled) that address the issue of therapeutic vitrectomy as a means of moderating intraocular inflammation.
 Vitrectomy may debulk the antigenic stimulus in the eye, thus reducing intraocular inflammation and CME, and allow tapering or elimination of systemic therapy.
 While the theoretical advantages of vitrectomy in chronic uveitis seem apparent, and although the body of evidence is growing, the quality of the evidence is weak.
 The role of vitrectomy in the management of uveitis will likely expand to include the placement of intraocular sustained-release drug delivery devices as well as to modulate the inflammatory response.
 Likewise, as polymerase chain reaction (PCR) becomes more widely used, diagnostic vitrectomy will be performed more regularly to confirm or establish a diagnosis and to guide therapy.